eraybasar/pesdk-docs/_guides/html5/v3_6/features/filters.md

 ---
 layout: guides/content
-title: &title Filter # title as shown in the menu and
+title: &title Filters # title as shown in the menu and
 description: The PhotoEditor SDK for HTML5 features more than 60 high-quality filters with lightning fast processing.
 Learn how to easily add your own custom filters.

 menuitem: *title